 The findings of this study suggest several implications for human resource practitioners.
 These results indicate that organizational empowerment of employees such as providing them with access to information about the vision of their organization and information about their assigned jobs and tasks can make their jobs meaningful to them which will ultimately lead to favorable organizational outcomes.
 Moreover, the findings also revealed that providing employees with access to resources would and freedom to utilize these resources would create a sense of competence on the part of those employees which will ultimately enhance their satisfaction with their jobs and loyalty to their employing organization.
-The findings of this study also suggested that it is not only the visible work conditions at the workplace that lead to favorable work outcomes; it is also important for human resource practitioners to take into account their employees' perceptions and interpretations of these immediate work conditions since different employees tend to perceive their environment differently.
+The findings of this study also suggested that it is not only the visible work conditions at the workplace that lead to favorable work outcomes; it is also important for human resource practitioners to take into account their employees tend to perceive their environment differently.
 Thus, human resource managers need to pay more attention to the way their subordinates interpret the organizational climate if they want to achieve competitive advantage for their organizations.